Delegation Test in 15 Minutes: Reclaim 8–12 Hours a Week for $75K–$96K Operators

 The 30-Hour Week: Build systems that run your $50K business without you

-What You Do in the Next 15 Minutes
+What to Do in the Next 15 Minutes With This Delegation Test

 Minute 1–5: Pull up last week’s calendar.
 List every task >30 minutes.
 Don’t overthink categories.